dwarvesf/playground/go/extension-interface-pattern.md

 This allows you to add logging to any writer without modifying the original `io.Writer` type.

-### 2. **Extending HTTP Middleware in `http.Handler`**
+### 2. **Extending HTTP middleware in `http.Handler`**

 In web development with Go, the `http.Handler` interface is central to building web servers.
-It’s common to use the Extension Interface Pattern to create middleware that extends the behavior of `http.Handler`.
+It’s common to use the extension interface pattern to create middleware that extends the behavior of `http.Handler`.

-#### Example: Adding a Request Logger Middleware
+**Example: Adding a request logger middleware**

 You can create middleware that wraps an `http.Handler` to log HTTP requests.